-Selecting a Launch Strategy
+Selecting an Embedded BI Launch Strategy

 An accelerated launch prioritizes expediency over thoroughness.
 Lean teams facing an imminent deadline will often adopt this approach and shoot to launch a minimally viable implementation.

-The incremental launch, a midpoint between the two extremes, aims to cover about 80% of use cases in the initial launch.
+The incremental deployment, a midpoint between the two extremes, aims to cover about 80% of use cases in the initial launch.
 A moderate timeline gives application administrators ample runway while reducing chances of the project becoming stalled.